Welcome to your new property, with Bell Properties

 Noise: You are subject to all laws pertaining to noise and your rental agreement, any site rules, HOA rules or other rules provided separately.
-Violation of any local laws, or house rules will be cause for rules violation fee of $100 plus any action by local law enforcement.
+Violation of any local laws, home owners association rules or house rules will be cause for rules violation fee of $100 plus any action by local law enforcement.

 Replacement of light bulbs

 Regular yard and lawn maintenance (if applicable)

 Replacement of batteries in smoke detectors and CO2 detectors

 Submitting a maintenance request: If a maintenance issue should arise, please complete a maintenance request by submitting a work order online at https://bellpropertymgmt.com

 When making a request, be as specific as possible about the problem.